RobotsOnDrugs/BDSM/.github/ISSUE_TEMPLATE/bug_report.md

 *What did you expect to happen?*

 **Actual behavior**

 *What happened instead?
-Paste any errors shown.*
+Describe the problem and paste any relevant errors from BDSM.log.*

 **Required information**